LinZhihaozlin22/Distributed_System/README.md

-Programming Assignments finished in my Distributed Systems course
+Programming Assignments did in my Distributed Systems course

 - GroupMessenger1: Designed a group messenger that can send messages to multiple AVDs and store them in a permanent key-value storage.